fleetdm/fleet/docs/Using-Fleet/Teams.md

 3. Enter your new team's name and select "Save."

+## Apply agent options to a team

+You can set up team-specific agent options.
+If you set agent options for your team, any host enrolled to that team will be configured with the team's agent options instead of your organization's [Global agent options](./Fleet-UI.md#global-agent-options).
+Make sure you include any global agent options that you also want applied to your team.

+To set agent options for a team:

+1. In the top navigation select "Settings" and then, in the sub-navigation, select "Teams."

+2. Find and select your team.

+3. Select the "Agent options" tab.

+4. Edit the options in the `YAML` editor.

+5. Click "Save options" on the right.

 ## Automatically adding hosts to a team

 Hosts can only belong to one team in Fleet.